History of Mortal Kombat in Timeline

 In 2013, Mortal Kombat was ported to Microsoft Windows.

-In 2015, Mortal Kombat X was released on PlayStation 4, Xbox One, and Microsoft Windows, and Mortal Kombat Mobile was released for tablets and smartphones.
+In 2015, Mortal Kombat X was released on PlayStation 4, Xbox One, and Microsoft Windows, marking a return to numbered sequels.
+The first Mortal Kombat game for tablet and smartphones, Mortal Kombat Mobile, was also released.

 2019: Mortal Kombat 11 Release